logoPostPlanify

 What are the requirements to monetize Facebook Reels?

-You need 10,000+ followers, 600,000 minutes of watch time in the last 60 days, at least 5 published videos, an account that's 90+ days old, and you must be 18+ in an eligible country.
+You need 10,000+ followers, 600,000 minutes of watch time in the last 60 days, at least 5 active video uploads in the last 30 days, a Professional Mode profile or Page, an account that's 90+ days old, and you must be 18+ in an eligible country.
 You also need to comply with Facebook's Partner Monetization Policies and Content Monetization Policies.
 The 600K-minute threshold is roughly equivalent to 1.2 million total views if your average watch time is 30 seconds.
+If you don't yet qualify, you can start earning through Facebook Stars with just 500 followers.

 Yes, significantly.
 Using licensed music that isn't cleared for monetization can reduce or completely eliminate your payout for that Reel.
 Stick to original audio, voiceovers, or tracks from Meta's Sound Collection to ensure full monetization eligibility.
 This is one of the most common reasons creators see $0 earnings on Reels with high view counts.